 It is at times like these that we may turn to a counsellor or other member of the helping professions for support.
 It is not hard to see that bringing animals into these professions could enhance growth and healing.

-The Delta Society, an organisation committed to exploring and enhancing human animal interactions, calls this Animal Assisted Therapy (AAT), defined as “goal directed intervention in which an animal … is an integral part of the treatment process…designed to promote improvement in human physical, social, emotional, and/or cognitive functioning”.
+Pet partners (formerly the Delta Society), an organisation committed to exploring and enhancing human animal interactions, calls this Animal Assisted Therapy (AAT), defined as “goal directed intervention in which an animal … is an integral part of the treatment process…designed to promote improvement in human physical, social, emotional, and/or cognitive functioning”.
 Many practitioners and programs – from therapeutic riding, to pet visitation programs in hospitals – are finding that animals can often reach and help a person in ways we human practitioners are only beginning to understand.

 “In their innocence and wisdom, in their connection to the earth and its most ancient rhythms, animals show us a way back to a home they have never left” Susan Chernak McElroy